 The other thing is lack of direction because there is no certain plan of action and many times you feel lost as you don’t know what to do next because there is no certain plan or way forward.

 I suggest you should learn from a teacher or instructor who will guide you in the right way and with this, your progress will be much faster than learning by watching tutorials online.
-Moreover, these days you can also find some good piano learning courses online which starts from the very basics and teaches you step by step in a very effective manner.
-One good course is Mr. Robin Hall’s Pianoforall.
+Moreover, these days you can also find some good piano learning courses online which start from the very basics and teaches you step by step in a very effective manner.
+One good course is robin hall piano for all.
 You can also check the program review.
-Users of this course are highly rating the course and they are highly appreciating efforts of Robin Hall in making such a nice and valuable course.
+Users of this course are highly rating the course and they are highly appreciating the efforts of Robin Hall in making such a nice and valuable course.

 How Passionate you are In Learning Piano?

 You would agree with me that we learn different things and skills at a greater pace if we have a passion for those things.
-The motivation comes automatically if you have the passion to do anything in your life.
-It is very important in life to be passionate about things because going with a halfhearted effort will go waste, you’ll waste time and will end up nowhere.
+Motivation comes automatically if you have the passion to do anything in your life.
+It is very important in life to be passionate about things because going with a halfhearted effort will go to waste, you’ll waste time and will end up nowhere.
 Likewise, if you have the passion to learn piano then everything comes second for you.
 For piano, you will take out time every day no matter how tied up you are and you’ll achieve success in days which you had to come in weeks or months.
-So, with passion comes dedication and with dedication come great achievements and rewards.
+So, with passion comes dedication, and with dedication comes great achievements and rewards.